-Data Preview 0 (DP0) is the first of three Data Previews to be released during the period leading up to the start of Rubin Observatory Operations.
-Data Preview 0 contains three stages, all based on simulated LSST-like data products.
-The goals of DP0 are to serve as an early integration test of the LSST Science Pipelines and the Rubin Science Platform (RSP), and to enable a limited number of astronomers and students to begin early preparations for science with the
+Data Preview 0 (DP0) was the first of three Data Previews to be released during the period leading up to the start of Rubin Observatory Operations.
+Data Preview 0 contained three stages, all based on simulated LSST-like data products.
+DP0 was intended to serve as an early integration test of the LSST Science Pipelines and the Rubin Science Platform (RSP), and to enable a limited number of astronomers and students to begin early preparations for science with the LSST.